JesseRodriguezAvila/Hand_to_Emoji/README.md

 we created a jupyter notbook file called dataset_capture.ipynb

 In this file a function data_collect(label, num_images) can be envoked which will allows us to take n number of image for a handpose.
+This process is then repeated for a number of desired hand gestures / poses

 ## STEP 2.)
 We used the open-source labelImg.py package to manually apply an image annotation to all of our collected images